bi-tm/express-nedb-rest/README.md

 You must provide the document in HTTP body as JSON string.
 You cannot change key field _id.
 The document will be completely overwritten with the new content.
 If you want to update a property without changing other fields, you have to use a special [NeDB syntax](https://github.com/louischatriot/nedb#updating-documents).
-There a operations $set, $unset, $inc and more.
+There are operations $set, $unset, $inc and more.
 The JSON string in HTTP body is passed to NeDB without any checks.

 ```
 HTTP PUT \fruits\J1t1kMDp4PWgPfhe